 If your pet receives treatment at a non-Vetsure-accredited clinic, we will happily agree to undertake a direct claim in the same way but we cannot guarantee that your vet will agree to this.
 Practices may have their accreditation status changed from time-to-time so you should check our up-to-date network list when making a claim if in any doubt.

-In addition to meeting the ‘Core’ accreditation requirements, Vets that are part of our network at an ‘Advanced’ level are either an Introducer Appointed Representative (IAR) or Appointed Representative (AR) for Vetsure Pet Insurance.
+In addition to meeting the ‘Core’ accreditation requirements, Vets that are part of our network at an ‘Advanced’ level are an Introducer Appointed Representative (IAR) for Vetsure Pet Insurance.
 This means the practice must abide by the principles of the Financial Conduct Authority (FCA) and treat all customers fairly.

 Practices that are ‘Advanced’ are in a better position to offer superior consumer value for money, this is because the practice will have undertaken a pricing analysis to enable us to price premiums more accurately (with the intent of offering pricing sustainability throughout your pets lifetime).
 In other words, we work in such close collaboration with our ‘Advanced’ accredited vets – we actually align our pricing with theirs!